worldofchris/jlf/README.md

 # JIRA _lean forward_

-Extract stats from JIRA so we can measure:
+Extract _forward_ looking indicators from JIRA so we can measure:

 * Throughput
 * Cycle Time